woutishere122/BEWA/README.md

 # Install datalad
 pip install datalad
 ```
-This enabled us to download the dataset using the Neurodesk terminal, making the data available on our own Windows system, as well as on Neurodesk.
+Next, we downloaded the folder `ds000201`, including subfolders for each participant.
 ```bash
 # Set working directory
 cd neurodesktop-storage
 # Download dataset
 datalad install ///openfmri/ds000201
 ```
-This downloaded the folder `ds000201`, including subfolders for each participant.

 However, we then saw that when we navigated to our current working directory, the files were not downloaded.
 The files existed but were empty, so we could not open them.

 ![image](https://github.com/woutishere122/BEWA/assets/120474930/6f60b358-2f58-4b81-9744-b05335560837)

-To fix this issue, we had to download all of the data via `datalad`.
+To fix this issue, we had to download all of the data via `datalad`:
 ```bash
 # Download all data in the folder ds000201
 datalad get ds000201
 ```
-The datafiles are very large, therefore, you can also download the data for one subject only, to try out the analyses on one subject.
+The datafiles are very large, therefore, you can also download the data for one subject only, to try out the analyses on one subject:
 ```bash
 # Set wd to ds000201 which includes the subfolders per participant
 cd ~/neurodesktop-storage/ds000201